Hall-of-fame

 Maurice Konig (MSc student, 6 months, January - June 2019).
 Maurice is from Germany and was working on activity profiling GSTs with Maria Font Farre as part of his MSc degree at Bonn University.

 Jiorgos Kourelis (PhD student and postdoc, 58 months, June 2014 - March 2019) Jiorgos is from Amsterdam, the Netherlands and did his D. Phil on the evolution and functional residues of the tomato immune protease / co-receptor Rcr3.
 He also wrote a monumental review summarising nine mechanistic classes of resistance genes (Plant Cell 2018) and reannoted the Nicotiana benthamiana proteome (BMC Genomics 2019).
 He also published the evolution of a guarded decoy (Nat.
-Comm 2020), and identified residues in Rcr3 responsible for inducing HR with Cf-2 and Avr2.
-He moved on to a postdoc position with Sophien Kamoun at The Sainsbury Laboratory.
+Comm 2020), and identified residues in Rcr3 responsible for inducing HR with Cf-2 and Avr2 (TPC 2024).
+He moved on to a postdoc position with Sophien Kamoun at The Sainsbury Laboratory and started his own laboratory at Imperial College London.

 Ben Excell (MSc student, 6 months, September 2018 - February 2019) Ben is from the UK and was doing an internship from Wageningen (NL) while he was with us.
 He worked with Emma Thomas on the substrates for vacuolar processing enzymes.